Home

 Here is a measurements equivalents chart

 .
-Use it combined with your math know how to solve the following problems.
+Use the chart, combined with your math know how, to solve the following problems.

 a.
-How many tablespoons in 1 and a half cups of flour?
+How many tablespoons are there in one and one half cups of flour?

 b.
 The recipe calls for 5 cups of cream.